 In 1968, Congress passed the Uniform Monday Holiday Act, which established Memorial Day as the last Monday in May instead of a set calendar day.
 By 1971, the three-day weekend for federal employees went into full effect.

 Today, unfortunately, Memorial Day is often associated with the start of summer, discount sales and cookouts with friends.
-But you have the power to educate those around you and take a few moments to pay tribute to the fallen while still enjoying the sunshine and outdoors.
+But you have the power to educate those around you and take a few moments to pay tribute to the fallen while still enjoying the sunshine and outdoors (at a safe, social distance!).
 Here are a few ideas:

 1) Participate in the National Moment of Remembrance at 3:00pm

 2) Visit a military cemetery or memorial (while keeping a safe, social distance!)